h2oai/pystacknet/README.md

  verbose   |   Integer value higher than zero to allow printing at the console.

  -------------------------------------------------------------------------------------------------
- I fix it for sklearn 0.23.0
+ I fixed it for sklearn 0.23.0
  now It works greatly :)